knative-portability/large-events/README.md

 ## Deployment

-This project is built for Knative and should be able to be deployed on any cloud product built on Knative.
+This project is built for Knative and should be able to be deployed on any cloud product built on Knative or on any Kubernetes cluster.
 It has been tested on [Google Cloud Run](https://cloud.google.com/run/).

 This project is set up for continuous deployment to Google Cloud Run (managed) via [Cloud Build](https://cloud.google.com/run/docs/continuous-deployment), and it will automatically be built and deployed on pushes to the master branch of [this repository](https://github.com/knative-portability/large-events).